 False alarms create stress for patients and hospital staff, and are clearly a significant problem.
 They interfere with the ability of clinicians to provide proper care to patients, often with serious consequences.

-The bottom line is that the Bernoulli One platform has been shown to reduce alarms by up to 99 percent, improving patient safety as well as bringing a better environment to healthcare workers, making their jobs a lot easier.
+The bottom line is that the Capsule Medical Device Information Platform has been shown to reduce alarms by up to 99 percent, improving patient safety as well as bringing a better environment to healthcare workers, making their jobs a lot easier.

 About the AuthorMore Content by Robert Moss